prisma/delete-prisma-postgres-database-action/README.md

 | --------------- | ---------------------------------------------------- |
 | `deleted`       | Whether the database was deleted (`true` or `false`) |
 | `database_name` | The name of the database that was processed          |

+## Deletion Methods

+This action supports two ways to specify which database to delete:

+### 1. By Database Name
+- Searches for databases by name within the project
+- Supports auto-detection based on GitHub context
+- Names are sanitized (special characters replaced with underscores)

+### 2. By Database ID
+- Directly deletes a database using its unique ID
+- Faster deletion as it skips the search step
+- Useful when you have the exact database ID from previous actions

+## Database Naming

+**Auto-generated names:**

+- PR context: `pr_{pr_number}_{branch_name}`
+- Other contexts: `test_{run_number}`

 ## Setup